-Access ISO New England’s annual report on the region’s Installed Capacity Requirement (ICR) and related materials.
-The ICR is a measure of the installed resources that are projected to be necessary to meet both ISO New England’s and the Northeast Power Coordination Council’s reliability standards, with respect to satisfying the peak demand forecast for New England while maintaining the required reserve capacity.
+Access documentation on the development of New England’s Installed Capacity Requirement (ICR), including calculation methodology, results, and detailed assumptions.
+The ICR is a measure of the installed resources that are projected to be necessary to meet both ISO New England’s and the Northeast Power Coordination Council’s reliability standards for satisfying the region’s peak demand forecast while maintaining required operating reserves.

-- The ISO develops the ICR through a stakeholder and regulatory process with review and action by the Power Supply Planning Committee, the Reliability Committee, the Participants Committee, state regulators, and the New England States Committee on Electricity.
-The ISO files the ICR and related values with the Federal Energy Regulatory Commission.
+ISO New England develops the ICR values through a stakeholder and regulatory process with review and action by the Power Supply Planning Committee, the Reliability Committee, the Participants Committee, state regulators, and the New England States Committee on Electricity.
+ISO New England files the ICR values with the Federal Energy Regulatory Commission.